 We believe that volunteering is an important way for people to get involved in their local community.
 There are many different volunteering opportunities available in Derby.
 Many of these are based within voluntary and community sector organisations.
 There are also opportunities to do voluntary work with the Council, with other public sector organisations and also within the private sector.

 The Derby Volunteer Centre helps people who are interested in volunteering to find suitable volunteering opportunities.
 The Volunteer Centre also works with organisations to promote good practice in recruiting and supporting volunteers.
 If you are interested in volunteering you may want to try one of the 'Volunteering Works' sessions - free introductory training for potential volunteers from all backgrounds.

-For further details and support in accessing volunteering opportunities, please visit the Derby Volunteer Centre website or contact them by telephone 01332 342272, email email@example.com.
+For further details and support in accessing volunteering opportunities, please visit the Derby Volunteer Centre website.
+Alternatively, telephone 01332 342272 or email email@example.com.

 To help reduce youth offending, Derby Youth Offending Service is looking for volunteers who are: